Cordyceps: benefits, dosage, contraindications

 full-leaffull-leafempty-leafempty-leaf

-One of the functional components is cordycepin, whose anticancer effects on various tumors, including breast cancer, have been reported.
-Its structural similarity to cellular nucleosides and adenosine (constituents of DNA and RNA, playing important roles in many biological processes including genetic information transmission and cell activity regulation) allows it to interfere with the ability of cancer cells to properly produce genetic messages (mRNA), thus contributing to their destruction.
+Studies conducted on cancer-bearing animals suggest that Cordyceps may improve immune response, reduce tumor size, and prolong survival.
+Several mechanisms contribute to Cordyceps' antitumor effect, such as direct cytotoxicity, immunopotentiation, apoptosis, selective inhibition of ribonucleic acid (RNA) and protein synthesis, as well as its antioxidant, antiangiogenic, antimutagenic, antimetastatic, and antiviral activities.
+One of the active components is cordycepin, whose anticancer effects on various tumors, including breast cancer, have been reported.
+Its structural similarity to cellular nucleosides and adenosine (components of DNA and RNA that play an important role in many biological processes, including the transmission of genetic information and the regulation of cellular activities) allows it to interfere with cancer cells' ability to properly produce genetic messages (mRNA), thereby contributing to their destruction.

 Immunomodulator